Joalor64GH/ForeverUnderscore-backup/README.md

 ----------------------------------------------
 # Current Goals:
-* make Notes and Notetypes Scripted, allowing for no source code interaction while messing with them;
+* make Notes and Notetypes Scripted, allowing for much more easier custom note setups and such;
 * Finish the Chart Editor **(HIGH PRIORITY)**;

 help would be extremely appreciated!